DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Abstarct

-The following standard provides functionality to make Atomic Swap-based American Call Option payment.
-This standard allows ERC20 token holders to atomically exchange their tokens without trusted third parties, which is known as `Atomic Swap`, by the use of Hashed Time-Locked Contract; and to exchange their tokens as a type of financial derivatives, named "American-style Option".
-More specifically, Hashed Time-Locked Contract is a type of smart contract that use hashlocks and timelocks to require that the receiver of a payment either acknowledge receiving the payment prior to a deadline by generating cryptographic proof of payment or forfeit the ability to claim the payment, returning it to the payer [^1].
-And an American-style Option is a contract which gives the option buyer the right to buy or sell an asset, while the buyer can exercise the contract no later than the strike time.
-After a successful swap, the two parties exchange their tokens, and the participant gets the premium.
-Otherwise the tokens are refunded back to their original owners.
+This standard provides functionality to make Atomic Swap-based American Call Option payment.
+Atomic Swap allows users to atomically exchange their tokens without trusted third parties.
+Currently, the Hashed Time-Locked Contract (HTLC) [^1] is usually used for implementing Atomic Swaps.
+However, the HTLC-based Atomic Swap has optionality.
+More specifically, the swap initiator can choose to proceed or abort the swap for several hours, which gives him time for speculating according to the exchange rate. [^3] shows that the HTLC-based Atomic Swap is equivalent to an American Call Option in finance.
+On the other hand,thanks to such optionality, the HTLC-based Atomic Swap can be utilised to construct American Call Options without trusted third party.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->

-The Atomic Swap protocol enables two parties to exchange cryptocurrencies/tokens atomically, by the means of Hash Timelocked Contracts (HTLCs).
-Also, Atomic Swap-based American Call Option Smart Contract, with built-in premium, mitigate the risk of "_Free Option Problem_"[^2].
-Existing standards do not regulate the procedure of Atomic Swap-based American Call Option, and the prerequisites of of each step.
-This standard aims at specifying the procedure, to prevent any arbitrage opportunity if a user regret about the deal, or try to lock the counter party's token maliciously.
+[^4] proposes a secure Atomic-Swap-based American Call Option protocol on smart contracts.
+This standard defines the common way of implementing this protocol.
+In particular, we define technical terms, provide interfaces, and give reference implementations of this protocol.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-The Atomic Swap-based American Call Option Smart Contract should follows the syntax and semantics of the stateful smart contract in Ethereum, with hash locks support and time locks support.
+The Atomic Swap-based American Call Option smart contract should follow the syntax and semantics of Ethereum smart contracts.

 ### Definitions

 + `initiator`: the party who publishes the advertisement of the swap.
-+ `participant`: the party who agrees on the advertisement and want to take the deal.
++ `participant`: the party who agrees on the advertisement and participates in the swap with `initiator`.
-+ `asset`: token(s) to be exchanged.
++ `asset`: the amount of token(s) to be exchanged.
-+ `premium`: the upfront cost that the `initiator` pays for the overall profitability of the trade.
++ `premium`: the amount of token(s) that `initiator` pays to `participant` as the premium.
-+ `redeem`: the action to claim the agreed amount of token.
++ `redeem`: the action to claim the token from the other party.
-+ `refund`: the event that the agreed amount of token goes back to the original owner, because of timelock expiration.
++ `refund`: the action to claim the token from the party himself, because of timelock expiration.
-+ `secrect`: random number chosen by the `initiator`, revealed to allow the `participant` to redeem the fund.
++ `secrect`: a random string chosen by `initiator` as the preimage of a hash.
-+ `secrectHash`: hash of the `secrect`, used in the contruction of HTLC.
++ `secrectHash`: a string equals to the hash of `secrect`, used for constructing HTLCs.
-+ `timelock`: time limit in the form of block timestamp, ahead of when the fund can only be claimed by a certain party, and otherwise be refunded back to the counter-party after.
++ `timelock`: a timestamp representing the timelimit, before when the asset can be redeemed, and otherwise can only be refunded.

 ### Storage Variables

 #### swap

 This mapping stores the metadata of the swap contracts, including the parties and tokens involved.
-Each contract uses different `secretHash`, and is distinguished by the `secretHash`.
+Each contract uses different `secretHash`, and is distinguished by `secretHash`.

 ```
 mapping(bytes32 => Swap) public swap;